tanyagupta/chatbot/Cplusplus_install.md

 ./hw
 ```
 ## So what is different about C++?
-For Python or Javascript you can try out commands on the command prompt, trying out one line of code at a time, and it will compile and run.
+For Python or Javascript you can try out commands on the command prompt, trying out one line of code at a time, and it will run.
 In C++ you have to write the full code, then compile, link and run.
 This takes a very different mindset and approach to problem solving.

 <sub>